 - Best workout apps for others kinds of exercise

-But out of the dozens of running apps available for download, which one deserves a spot on your smartphone?
-To help you decide, we've gone through a host of candidates, looking for running apps that offer a range of features.
+The trouble is finding the right running app for your needs, as there are dozens of options, and even the best don't have a one-size-fits-all approach.
+To help you find a good option that reflects both your running level and the kind of data you hope to glean from an app, we've gone through a host of candidates, looking for running apps that offer a range of features.
 Whether it's high-end workout app with dedicated training plans or something with fun, gamified tools, we've found a running app that will inspire you to hit the trail and work on your fitness goals.

 Whether you've got an iPhone or Android device, here are the best running apps you can grab before your next run.